 - have a comprehensive knowledge of the business aspects of energy management

-- be able to demonstrate problem solving skills through the application of energy adjusted accounting instruments
+- be trained in the application of energy adjusted accounting instruments

 - know how to integrate the energy issues of a company into normal accounting systems

-- be able to demonstrate professional literacy through effective communication with energy engineering colleagues on energy management related issues.
+- will be able to communicate effectively with engineering colleagues on energy management related issues.